HudsonWay Immersion School Reopening 2020-2021

 HudsonWay Immersion School’s commitment to provide an excellent and safe immersion education experience has been at the core of our decision-making and planning throughout the last several months.

 HudsonWay Immersion School (HWIS) is following the guidelines set forth by Governors Murphy and Cuomo with the expectation that transmission rates remain safe to open.
-We are planning to be on-site this fall beginning September 9 in both NY and NJ locations operating 5 days per week.
+We are operating fiver days per week for all students following a new normal daily schedule.
 We are able to safely social distance given our outsized space for our enrollment.
 Some students will be attending via remote learning.

 Click to view our reopening roadmap - July 30, 2020.